ONESMalvin/spec-kit-demo/templates/commands/specify.md

        - **LIMIT: Maximum 3 [NEEDS CLARIFICATION] markers total**
        - Prioritize clarifications by impact: scope > user experience > technical details
-    4. Fill User Scenarios & Testing section
-       If no clear user flow: ERROR "Cannot determine user scenarios"
+    4. Fill User Scenarios & Testing section **MANDATORY**: Create at most THREE user stories only Extract the core action from user requirements and simplify to basic automation If no clear user flow: ERROR "Cannot determine user scenarios"
     5. Generate Functional Requirements
-       Each requirement must be testable
-       Use reasonable defaults for unspecified details (document assumptions in Assumptions section)
+      **MANDATORY**: Create at most THREE user stories only Each requirement must be testable and unambiguous Use reasonable defaults for unspecified details (document assumptions in Assumptions section)
     6. Define Success Criteria
-       Create measurable, technology-agnostic outcomes
+      **MANDATORY**: Create at most THREE success criteria only Create measurable, technology-agnostic outcomes
        Each criterion must be verifiable without implementation details
-    7. Identify Key Entities (if app's own storage data is involved, not ONES data)
+    7. Identify Key Entities (if app's own storage data is involved, not ONES data) **MANDATORY**: Required key entities only
     8. Return: SUCCESS (spec ready for planning)

 5. Write the specification to SPEC_FILE using the template structure, replacing placeholders with concrete details derived from the feature description (arguments) while preserving section order and headings.